jordanazulay-maker/moglie-ha/README.md

   </ol>

   <p style="background-color: #f6f8fa; padding: 15px; border-left: 5px solid #238636; border-radius: 6px;">
-    <b>💡 Pro-Tip:</b> Because the image is hosted on GitHub, you don't need to move any files to your <code>/www</code> folder.
+    <b>💡 Pro-Tip:</b> Because the card links directly to your GitHub assets, you don't need to move any files to your <code>/www</code> folder.
 Moglie will appear automatically!
   </p>

 </div>